About Me / Contact

 Contact

-My CfA office is M-303 at 160 Concord.
+My CfA office is C-311C at 60 Garden Street.
+It used to belong to Annie Jump Cannon.
 My work email address is pwilliams@cfa.harvard.edu (though it just forwards to my personal address, peter@newton.cx).
 I can also be reached on Mastodon as @pkgw@mastodon.world.
 My postal address and phone number are listed on my CV.